meniluca/Introducing-Hadoop/README.md

 ## Hadoop Library

-[Here](https://dl.dropboxusercontent.com/u/28262951/hadoop-libraries.zip) you can find some jar files to link to projects' build path.
+[Here](https://dl.dropboxusercontent.com/u/28262951/hadoop-libraries.zip) you can find some jar files to link to your projects' build path.
 There are more files than necessary, delete what you don't need.

 ## Slides